 In this case, we're afraid; recycling isn't a good thing.

-It involves the creation of fraudulent documents, using material from legitimate documents, and the removal and substitution of entire pages or visas.
+It involves creating fraudulent documents, using material from legitimate documents, and removing and substituting entire pages or visas.

 How will the fraudsters do this fake passport?